steve1rm/LoginApp/README.md

 # LoginApp

 ## In a Nutshell
-Shows how to login and authentication with firebase email and password authentication
+Shows how to login and authenticate with firebase email and password authentication

 ## Libraries and Tech Stack
 - [x] Jetpack Compose